webpagine/pagine/README.md

 $ pagine --serve :12450
 ```

+It automatically executes generation when file changes are detected by `inotify`.

 > [!NOTE]
 > Incremental generation is not implemented yet.<br/>
 > Set the `--public` under `/tmp` is recommended to reduce hard disk writes.

+Since v2.1.0, the server provides a WebSocket interface at `/ws` to provide event monitoring for the client, such as page updates.

 ## Structure